learn-co-curriculum/swift-internet-coding-challenge/README.md

 ###Wireframes

+###Note The Wireframes include a category/tag field.
+This is to be ignored

 Screen 1: This screen lists the books in the library.
 Pressing the + button brings you to the Add Book screen in a modal.
 Pressing an item in the table brings you to the Detail screen.

 ![](http://prolific-interview.herokuapp.com/static/ios/screen-1.png)